 I’ve learned it’s because personal experiences impact our actions and reactions towards others.
-And I let personal afflictions get in the way of expressing the love and compassion needed to heal.
+And I let emotional afflictions get in the way of expressing the love and compassion needed to heal.
 But there is hope.

 The Condition of a Troubled and Wounded Heart